Français

 This is often called the “one-year bar“.
 Many claimants will be forced to leave Canada within that one-year period.

-1. would not be in the best interests of a child directly affected, or
+1. not be in the best interests of a child directly affected, or

-2. would put the life of the claimant or one of their dependants at risk because they would not be able to get the health or medical care that they need in their country.
+2. put the life of the applicant or one of their dependents at risk because they would not be able to get the health or medical care that they need in their country.
+This includes mental health treatment.

 Getting legal help